B-17 Flying Fortress (video game)

-B-17 Flying Fortress: World War II Bombers in Action is a combat flight simulation video game developed by Vektor Grafix and published by MicroProse for MS-DOS in 1992 and for the Amiga and Atari ST in 1993.
+B-17 Flying Fortress: World War II Bombers in Action is a combat flight simulation video game developed by MicroProse Leeds, formerly Vektor Grafix and published by MicroProse for MS-DOS in 1992 and for the Amiga and Atari ST in 1993.
 The game simulates training, combat missions and sorties in a tour of duty in the Eighth Air Force of the United States Army Air Forces in the European Theater of Operations aboard a Boeing B-17 Flying Fortress heavy bomber during World War II.
 It was followed by B-17 Flying Fortress: The Mighty 8th in 2000.